My blog posts likely contain affiliate links, including for the Amazon Associates program.

 The Majestic Princess is one of six ships of her type, the latest ship style operated by Princess Cruises.
 These behemoth boats sail popular itineraries around the world, from Asia to Australia to America, and are wildly popular with cruisers for the many amenities you can enjoy onboard.

 If you’ve read this site before, you know that I’ve been generally skeptical about mega-ship cruising and how much you can really experience a destination – versus spending all your time on the boat.
 However cruising is a huge part of the travel industry, and it’s a unique time to consider booking a cruise.

 For that reason, I jumped at the opportunity to set sail with Princess Cruises in February 2022, and to share my own Majestic Princess review following the trip.
 As this ship is headed on to Alaska next, it seemed like the perfect time to share a review that would get you excited about the ship and inspire you to finally book that cruise.

-So whether you’re on the fence about cruising in 2022 or eager to learn more about the boat you’ll be boarding for your Alaska cruise in 2022 or 2023, read on; my Majestic Princess review covers it all, from the cabins to the plethora of dining options to other special touches that help the Majestic Princess live up to her royal class status.
+So whether you’ve booked your cruise already or are comparing ships and itineraries, read on; my Majestic Princess review covers it all, from the cabins to the plethora of dining options to other special touches that help the Majestic Princess live up to her royal class status.

 Before launching into my review, I want to give a few shout-outs to crew who made our trip spectacular: Jefferson, our room steward; Jorge, assistant restaurant manager at Concerto and one the best servers on the ship; and Neville, the maître d’ who helped us have so many incredible dining experiences.
 I hope you’re lucky enough to meet and be served by them aboard the Majestic Princess!